-- Electrical Technician including Foreperson and Subforeperson - 2.5 If additional classifications are required, they will be negotiated as appropriate for electrical construction work in the Electrical Power Systems sector. - 2.6 The term "Employee" shall include all Employees of the Employer in the classifications as set out in Subsection 2.4 above. - 2.7 A Subforeperson is an individual who exercises supervisory responsibility and may use the tools of the trade. - 2.8 The classifications referred to in Subsection 2.4 do not establish craft jurisdiction.
-Such jurisdiction is established in accordance with Section 4 (Work Assignment) of this Collective Agreement. - 2.9 OPGI agrees to contract and sub-contract work in accordance with letter of Understanding No 3 and Appendix E. - 2.10 The Employer and the Union agree that the use of nomenclature is meant to refer to both genders. - 2.11 Employer shall mean OPGI and all other Employers that sign Appendix E. - 2.12 The Union recognizes OPGI as the exclusive Employer agent pertaining to the administration of this Agreement in all matters save and except those matters for which the contractors and subcontractors that have executed Appendix E have the authority to administer. - 2.13 OPGI recognizes that the members of CUSW are an integral component in the success of OPGI and that a progressive relationship between CUSW and OPGI is beneficial.
-OPGI recognizes that the continued existence of the labour pool at CUSW is directly related to providing employment opportunities to members of CUSW and also to our cooperation in developing and maintaining the pool of skilled CUSW members.
-The Parties recognize that CUSW has the right to bargain for all electrical construction work.
+- 2.6 If additional classifications are required, they will be negotiated as appropriate for electrical construction work in the electrical power systems sector. - 2.7 The term "employee" shall include all employees of the Employer in the classifications as set out in Subsection 2.5 above. - 2.8 A sub-foreperson is an individual who exercises supervisory responsibility and may use the tools of the trade. - 2.9 The classifications referred to in Subsection 2.5 do not establish craft jurisdiction.
+Such jurisdiction is established in accordance with Section 4 of this Collective Agreement. - 2.10 The Employer and the Union agree that the use of nomenclature is meant to refer to both genders. - 2.11 Employer shall mean Bruce Power LP and all other Employers that sign Appendix B. - 2.12 The Union recognizes Bruce Power LP as the exclusive Employer agent pertaining to the administration of this Agreement in all matters save and except those matters for which the contractors and subcontractors that have executed Appendix B have the authority to administer.